1 dead in Wilkinsburg shooting

 WILKINSBURG, Pa.
 (KDKA) — One person is dead after a shooting in Wilkinsburg.

-A 40-year-old man was shot and killed on the porch of a home Monday on Pit Street.
+A 40-year-old man, Walter Sloan, was shot and killed on the porch of a home Monday near the intersection of Pitt Street and Holmes Street.
 Detectives say 18 to 20 shots were fired, and the victim was shot several times.

+Right now, police aren't saying whether this was a drive-by shooting, but they say they do know the spray of bullets came from more than one gun.

+"We're still working on collecting video from the neighborhood to see if we can identify somebody or get any leads," Allegheny County Police Lt.
+Venerando Costa said.

 Police and EMS were called to the area around 4:45 p.m.
-No one is in custody at this time, police said, but officials believe there was more than one shooter.
+No one is in custody at this time, police said.

 for more features.